The Mitten Tree Story-related Math Activities for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-This is the story about an elderly woman, Sarah, who is an empty nester and misses the days when she used to say goodbye to her children by the blue spruce.
+The Mitten Tree tells the story of an elderly woman, Sarah, an empty nester who misses the days when she used to say goodbye to her children by the blue spruce.
 One day she saw a little boy who was watching the other kids play with the snow, but he didn’t have mittens.
 She decided to knit some mittens for him and left them by the spruce as a surprise.
 This is the beginning of the story that ends with a pair of mittens for every child and surprise baskets with yarn for Sarah.

 The Mitten Tree Math Pack